healthykitchen101/healthykitchen101.com/vacuum-sealers/reviews/mueller-austria/mueller-vacuum-sealer-mv-1100.md

 ### 9.0 - Indicator Lights and Chime

-Numberof Indicators:
+Numberof Indicators: 6

-Progress Bar:
+Progress Bar: Yes

-Chime:
+Chime: No

 All indicator lights are decently bright and visible even under harsh studio lighting.
 The Mueller doesn’t come with an audible chime, which is to be expected at this price point.

+It comes with a progress bar at the top, which you can use to conveniently track the sealer’s working cycle.